aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/_index.md

 **Q: How do I retrieve the exact dimensions of a layout before resizing?**
 A: Use the `Layout.Size` property to get width and height in drawing units.

-## CAD Drawing Manipulation Tutorials
+## CAD drawing manipulation tutorials
 ### [Adjusting CAD Drawing Size in Aspose.CAD for .NET](./adjust-cad-drawing-size/)
 Learn how to effortlessly adjust CAD drawing sizes in .NET using Aspose.CAD.
 Follow our step‑by‑step guide for seamless resizing.